 - A 64% base salary raise to $85,000 from $55,000.

 - A guaranteed bonus of $50,000 for the year, even though there would be only six months left if I joined.

 - Subsidized housing for two months and $6,000 for relocation expenses

-For the next seven years, my boss and I competed against my old firm and often won.
-When my boss decided to leave to a large client, I ended up running the business and hiring a couple people to work for me for the next four years.
-Of course, since we had such a good relationship, I became a top 3 relationship as well.
+For the next seven years, my boss and I competed against my old firm and we often won.
+When my boss decided to leave to a large client, I ended up running the business and hiring a couple of people to work for me for the next four years.
+Of course, since my boss and I had such a good relationship, we ended up doing a lot of business together.

-It’s easy to get down on ourselves.
+It’s easy to get down on ourselves, especially during a freaking pandemic.
 I’m my worst critic by far.
 But sometimes, we’ve got to look back and appreciate all the good that has happened to us.
 Let’s not take our good fortune for granted.

-Being able to write about my time earning only $40,000 a year in Manhattan as a first-year analyst is a blessing.
-It reminded me of this lucky memory that had so long been shelved away.
-I’m telling you, writing will extend your life because you will remember more of it.
+If you want to be more thankful, try give writing a go.
+Being able to write about my time earning only $40,000 a year in Manhattan reminded me of this lucky memory that had so long been shelved away.
+Writing will extend your life because you will remember more of it.